 The state Senate is scheduled to return to business on Dec.
 3. The new Congress is set to convene on Jan.
 3.

-Gov. Jerry Brown has 14 days
+Gov. Jerry Brown has 14 days to call a special election after McLeod vacates her state Senate seat.

 A special primary election could then be scheduled in late April or early May.
 If no candidate wins a majority, the top two finishers would then compete in a special general election.